Puerto Rican Veterans Memorial damaged in Boston’s South End

 City Councilor Ed Flynn, a Navy veteran, said the vandalism was disrespectful.

-“On the eve of Memorial Day, for the men and women that paid the supreme sacrifice for our country, its very insulting,” he said.
+“On the eve of Memorial Day, for the men and women that paid the supreme sacrifice for our country, it’s very insulting,” he said.

 Sign up for Daily Newsletters